Fred12301/FastbootGUI/README.md

 pyinstaller --onefile --icon=icon.ico FastbootGuiMini.py
 ```

-ps : In the Release section, you will have 3 different GUI versions with precompiled downloads via PyInstaller for Linux.
+ps : In the **_Release_** section, you will have 3 different GUI versions with precompiled executable via PyInstaller for Linux.
+- donwload
+- run it